to Polish a Japanese Samurai Sword by David Hofhine

 done they will claim

 that the polisher is demanding another

 $1,000 or whatever for "extra work" and will tell you that if you don't

 pay up you will not be able to get your sword back.

 If you do not pay their extortion, you will never get your

 blade back and you obviously won't get your money back either.

 shipping costs) up front and in writing to my clients before any work

 6) One I just heard about.
 A somewhat

-collector was told by an 'expert' at a recent major sword show, that
+collector was told by a "well known expert" at a recent major sword show, that

 his nice, but medium quality blade was an ancient and